100 Slang Terms From the 20th Century No One Uses Anymore

 Word from the bird

-If someone doubts that you’re telling them the truth, you can assure them that it’s the “word from the bird.”
+If someone doubts that you're telling them the truth, you can assure them that it's the "word from the bird."
 Because as everybody knows, feathered and egg-laying creatures are never dishonest.
-Oh, and speaking of honesty: Truth is often overrated.
-For proof, see these 13 Secrets You Should Always Keep from Your Partner.
+And for more long-lost lingo, learn these 20 Pieces of 1920s Slang to Make You Long for the Jazz Age.

 Example: "I saw Johnny necking with your best girl, man, word from the bird."